Qronikarz/QuoMediaView/README.md

 # Current update focus
 > [!CAUTION]
 > No warranty given.
 Current version works, but the data from it will not work in new update without manual editing of JSON code.
-That's why I'm switching back to pre-relase and it will get a new 1.0 version only when I am certain no future breaking will occur.
-If you are happy with what this program currently offers you're free to use it, but updates will be tricky if even possible.
+If you are happy with what this program currently offers you're free to use it, but updates will be tricky (if even possible).

-QMV v0.3 - File details update - size, resolution, framerate, duration.
+QMV v0.4 - File details update - size, resolution, framerate, duration.
 Need of manual fixing of QMV JSON.
 Sponsored by not having portable file browser that reads video duration.
 For even more future plans visit QuoMediaView GitHub Issues

 # Compatibility requirements